Census Dots

 Black

-Of the 497 places in Montana, Belgrade is the 8th most populous.
+Belgrade is ranked the 8th most populous place in Montana, out of 497 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Belgrade was ranked the 8th most populous place in the 2020 Census.

 Belgrade's White Population